 - The order of play is either determined by a toss of a coin or by each player throwing for the centre bull the nearest being the player that throws first (BDO ruling) PDC Bulling up is slightly different.
 The rules here can vary depending on the league you may be playing in; the local rules should be observed at all times.

-- Once the order of play as been determined the winner will start leg one and odd legs after that.
-The looser will start leg two and even legs thereafter.
+- Once the order of play has been determined the winner will start leg one and odd legs after that.
+The loser will start leg two and even legs thereafter.

 - Any standard darts may be used.

-- A throw consists three darts except were the game is finished in less.
+- A throw consists of three darts except were the game is finished in less.

 - Darts cannot be re-thrown this includes darts that miss the board and darts that bounce of the board wiring system.
 Only darts that have their points touching the scoring area of board score